-Now that (quite a lot) warmer days have nudged out the cold, grey, wet ones, it's only natural we start filling our ASOS baskets with bikinis, booking summer holidays, and investing in sun loungers for the garden.
-But (not to be a Debbie Downer), it's also the time we should be checking in on our SPF collection, binning any bottles that have passed their best before, and investing in some impressive new sun-protection technology.
+Now that (quite a lot) of warmer days have nudged out the cold, grey, wet ones, it’s only natural we start filling our ASOS baskets with bikinis, booking summer holidays, and investing in sun loungers for the garden.
+But (not to be a Debbie Downer), it’s also the time we should be checking in on our SPF collection, binning any bottles that have passed their best before, and investing in some impressive new sun-protection technology.

 With every generation comes a greater understanding of the damaging (and potentially dangerous) effects of the sun, and the importance of applying SPF to exposed areas of skin ( face and body), daily.
 “The skin is our largest and most visible organ and is dramatically affected by environmental factors such as UV radiation,” confirms consultant dermatologist Dr Maryam Zamani.
 “Ultraviolet radiation causes inflammation, physical changes to the skin, impaired wound healing, and most importantly, DNA damage that can lead to skin cancer.
 UV exposure accounts for the majority of visible signs of ageing – wrinkles, fine lines, pigmentation, and loss of skin elasticity.”